 What are you currently using Crystal for?

-The infotainment, instrument cluster and telematics system (communications between the vehicle and the Cloud) is all written in Crystal, and it’s built into all our vehicles.
+The infotainment, instrument cluster and telematics system (communications between the vehicle and the Cloud) is all written in Crystal with Amber Framework, and it’s built into all our vehicles.
 We have three different Crystal apps, mostly because it makes sense to run them separately so we can give them different privileges, but they’re all integrated: one that runs as root and handles privileges, another one behaves as a user interface, and another one communicates with the cloud.
 Crystal is the glue that holds everything together: the applications that connect every component in our platform are written in Crystal, we’re targeting x86 architecture, but we have been able to compile it on Raspberry Pi.

 What made you choose Crystal over other options for this project?
 Do you find the software you developed in Crystal performs better than the software you wrote on other languages?